 Safeguarding

-Newcastle United Football Club is committed to being a place where everyone is safe, heard, valued and able to thrive.
+Newcastle United Foundation is committed to being a place where everyone is safe, heard, valued and able to thrive.
 We will constantly strive to develop excellence in Safeguarding and Welfare through enhanced awareness and continuous learning.

-Newcastle United Football Club is committed to being a place where everyone is safe, heard, valued and able to thrive.
+Newcastle United Foundation is committed to being a place where everyone is safe, heard, valued and able to thrive.
 We will constantly strive to develop excellence in Safeguarding and Welfare through enhanced awareness and continuous learning.
-We are United in our shared accountability for safeguarding.

-This means the Club considers Safeguarding to be everyone’s responsibility and therefore expects all adults engaging with children and/or adults at risk to proactively work to ensure these environments are safe and enjoyable.
-The club considers this responsibility to amount to a duty of care.
+The Foundation considers Safeguarding to be everyone’s responsibility and therefore expects all adults engaging with children and/or adults at risk to proactively work to ensure these environments are safe and enjoyable.
+The Foundation considers this responsibility to amount to a duty of care.

 To meet this responsibility, our core Safeguarding principles underpin all the work we do.